2026 Allulose Review: What It Is and How To Use It Right

 Why does it say "Includes 0g Added Sugars" when allulose is a sugar?

-• Allulose is not an "added sugar" and has zero 'total sugars'.
+Allulose is not an "added sugar" and has zero 'total sugars'.
 Since 2019, the FDA has allowed allulose to be excluded from "Total Sugars" and "Added Sugars" on Nutrition Facts labels.
 It has also enabled products to carry the "no added sugar" claim.
-Added sugars are sugars that are either added during the processing of foods or are packaged.
-They include honey, maple syrups, and other 80 sweeteners I showcase on my Meet the Sugars Guide.
+Added sugars are sugars added during food processing, as well as sugars packaged and sold separately — such as table sugar, honey, maple syrup, and any of the 80 sweeteners I showcase on my Meet the Sugars Guide.
 The FDA treats allulose differently from "added sugars" based on its review of scientific evidence, which showed that allulose is only minimally metabolized in the human body.

 Is Allulose Safe?